LuisFelipeRamos/flappy/README.md

-# Flappy bird crated using pygame
+# Flappy bird created using pygame
-# not finished